BravoChos/aws-saa-certification/aws-voca/Networking & Content Delivery.md

 for short and it can handle direct traffic for your domain name and direct that traffic to your back-end web server.

-Amazon API gateway is a fully managed service that makes it easy for developers to create and deploy secure application programming interfaces or api's at any scale.
+Amazon API gateway: is a fully managed service that makes it easy for developers to create and deploy secure application programming interfaces or api's at any scale.
 It handles all of the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls.